-If floodplain development (including buildings, additions, decks, or other structures) or a new use to an existing structure is proposed within 100 feet of a channel centerline in a Zone A floodplain, the applicant will be required to hire a licensed Colorado Professional Engineer (PE) to complete a floodway delineation showing the location of the floodway in relation to the development.
+If floodplain development is proposed within 100 feet of a channel centerline in a Zone A floodplain, the applicant will be required to hire a licensed Colorado Professional Engineer (PE) to complete a floodway delineation showing the location of the floodway in relation to the development.
 A floodway delineation may also be required if deemed necessary by the County Engineer.
 If the floodway delineation shows that a proposed structure is within a floodway, the structure will need to be relocated outside of the floodway before issuance of an FDP.